OSC/ood-documentation/source/customizations.rst

 To change the ssh port for submitting jobs in OOD, you need to add the configuration ``OOD_SSH_PORT`` to the ``/etc/ood/config/apps/dashboard/env`` file.

-Here's an example of of this configuration.
+Here's an example of this configuration.

 .. code:: shell